-Like my brothers and my parents, I went into the army aged 18.
+Like my brothers and parents, at aged 18 I went into the army.
 I joined a special unit in the paratroopers, and after two years became an officer.
-By the start of the Second Intifada I was called to the West Bank, around Nablus, and put in charge of 20 soldiers.
+At the start of the Second Intifada I was called to the West Bank, around Nablus, and put in charge of 20 soldiers.
 It was a very intense period and every night we’d go out on operations, most of the time for arrests.
 Most of the arrests went ‘smoothly’ without any trouble.

-In April 2002, during Passover, there was a massive terrorist attack in Netanya where 30 people were killed and 140 injured.
-The very next day I was called back from home to take part in a counterattack.
+In April 2002, during Passover, there was a massive terrorist attack in Netanya.
+30 people were killed and 140 injured.
+The very next day I was called to take part in a counterattack.
 We were told to capture every town in the West Bank.

-We were surrounded by Palestinians who were fighting very bravely and who I realised, like ourselves 60 years ago, were fighting out of desperation for their very homes.
-For me this was another turning point and another step towards realising I no longer believed in what I was doing.
+Palestinians who were fighting very bravely, and who I realized, were fighting out of desperation for their very homes; just as we were 60 years ago, surrounded us.
+For me this was another turning point and another step towards realizing that I no longer believed in what I was doing.
 At the end of the operation I asked my commanders to find a replacement for me.

-The healing part of the story for me has been starting a new Combatants for Peace group in Nablus.
-I went back recently to the city of Nablus, walking freely, speaking Hebrew, no longer afraid.
+The healing part of the story for me has been starting a new Combatants for Peace group in the city of Nablus.
+I went back to Nablus recently, and this time I was walking freely, speaking Hebrew and no longer afraid.
 It was an incredible feeling.
 The last time I’d been there I was a soldier in an army vehicle making arrests.